life-itself/web3/notes/driverless-finance.md

 > These fire sales can put downward pressure on the price of assets in other markets, spreading the panic, and potentially requiring still more institutions to sell more assets in different markets.

+Transparent, regulated, and fair markets increase public trust in markets and encourage more [capital formation](../concepts/capital-formation.md).
+Markets with [asymmetric information](../concepts/asymmetric-information.md) hurt public trust.

+> rules have been adopted that require participants in financial markets— ranging from the institutions that create financial assets in the first place to the intermediaries like brokers and exchanges that have evolved to facilitate the trading process—to release information to other market participants, as well as to regulators.
+These disclosure rules help capital intermediation because they allow investors to assess and evaluate potential investments.

 ### Marketplace lending
 ### High frequency trading